Seatis/my-teaching-materials/workshop/advanced-js-01/elevator/js.md

 ### Extra Features

- - Write the number of carried people at every floor
+ - Store and write the number of carried people at every floor
- - Can add, remove more people, floor
+ - Can add, remove more people, floor at once
  - Moving floors should take time
  - Animate the moving of the elevator (CSS transform, transition)